 To participate in the 2024-27 fellowship competition, applicants needed to submit the following documents, along with an online application form, to the application portal by August 1, 2023.
 The 2023 fellowship competition is now closed.

-1. Cover Letter: 1½ pages maximum, single-spaced, addressed to the Search Committee.
-Your letter should offer a brief overview of your application.
+1. Cover Letter: 1½ single-spaced pages maximum, addressed to the search committee.

 2. Curriculum Vitae

 3. Dissertation Abstract: no more than one single-spaced page.

 4. Writing Sample: one chapter of the dissertation or one published / forthcoming article related to your dissertation topic that best represents your intellectual interests.
 No more than 25 double-spaced pages; endnotes / bibliography / illustrations may be included in addition.
 If the text portion of the sample you wish to submit is longer than 25 pages, please edit for length and summarize the deleted portions.

 5. Research Project for the Fellowship Term: two to three double-spaced pages; no bibliography is necessary.
 We expect this research statement will usually be a proposal to revise the dissertation for publication.
 However, if you have given serious thought to a second research project, and / or already prepared your dissertation for publication, you may dedicate some or most of the three pages to this new project.